GabrielAlacchi/expressjs-react-boilerplate/README.md

 `npm install -g gulp` <br>
 Tasks in the gulpfile.js: <br>
 `gulp bundle` will make gulp transpile all the es2015+jsx code in react-app/src/ into build/src/bundle.js.
 Essentially compiling the react app. <br>
-`gulp postcss` will make gulp compile all the postcss code in css/ and output it into the build/stylesheets/ directory. <br>
+`gulp sass` will make gulp compile all the postcss code in css/ and output it into the build/stylesheets/ directory. <br>
 `gulp html` will copy any html files in the root of react-app/ into the build/ directory to be visible to the web server. <br>
 `gulp images` will minify and compress images in images/ and output them into the build/img/ directory. <br>
 `gulp watch` watches all files in react-app, css, images and will run their associated task if any changes are made.
 It then triggers a browser live-reload. <br>
+`gulp postinstall` runs everything except "gulp watch".
 Running `gulp` alone will perform all these tasks then start `gulp watch`.